SeanPedersen/seanpedersen.github.io/posts/overcoming-llm-limits.md

 **Entropy Based**: Analyze the entropy (variance) of the logits.
 High-variance should indicate uncertainty. <https://github.com/xjdr-alt/entropix>

-**Semantic Entropy Based**: Sample multiple answers (high temperature) and compare the variance of the resulting answers embedding vectors.
+**Semantic Entropy Based**: Sample multiple answers (high temperature) and estimate confidence based on the variance of the resulting answers embedding vectors.

--> This approach has a major flaw: “Everyone in the comments seems to be arguing over the semantics of the words and anthropomorphization of LLMs.
-Putting that aside, there is a real problem with this approach that lies at the mathematical level.
+-> These approaches have a major flaw though (as pointed out by this HN commenter): “..., there is a real problem with this approach that lies at the mathematical level.

 For any given input text, there is a corresponding output text distribution (e.g. the probabilities of all words in a sequence which the model draws samples from).